Car Popping or Backfire + Check Engine Light

 Most Common Causes

-Misfires are one of the most common reasons a car pops or backfires.
-When one or more cylinders do not burn the air-fuel mixture correctly, unburned fuel can make its way into the exhaust and ignite there.
+Misfires and weak ignition parts (like spark plugs or coils) are the most common reasons a car pops or backfires.
+Unburned fuel can enter the exhaust and ignite there.

 Too much fuel can leave unburned fuel in the exhaust stream, which increases the chance of popping or backfire.
 Rich mixtures can also foul plugs and make misfires more likely.